microprediction/microprediction/r_examples/README.md

 ## **3. Sponsored Contests**

 There are sponsored contests which offer daily and monthly prizes, see <https://www.microprediction.com/competitions> for more details.
+This example will generate a list of streams sponsored by the MUID Offcast Goose.

 ```{r contests}
 # Grab all sponsored contests